-The Program Director will review MSHI Program applications.
-Admission standards and application procedures are presented in the graduate bulletin.
-The MSHI Program Director and the Department of Community and Public Health Chair will admit prospective students who satisfy the MSHI Program and Graduate School admission requirements.
-Applicants who do not completely satisfy requirements are referred to the MSHI Admissions Committee, consisting of the MSHI director and the MSHI graduate faculty, to determine admission or denial.
+The MSHI Program Director will review MSHI Program applications in accordance with the admission standards and application procedures listed in the graduate catalog.
+Applicants who do not completely satisfy admission requirements are referred to the MSHI Admissions Committee, consisting of the MSHI director and MSHI graduate faculty, to determine admission or denial.

 Admission to the MSHI program is granted only to students showing high promise of success.
 For classified admission into the program, applicants must satisfy the following criteria:

 - Meet all requirements of and submit an application to the ISU Graduate School.